abdallah22amr/abdallah22amr/README.md

 # 👋 Hi, I'm Abdallah AMR

 Operations Research graduate from **Cairo University**, curious about how data reveals patterns and supports smarter decisions.
-Each project adds something new — a technique, a perspective, or a clearer way to communicate insights.
+Each project adds something new: a technique, a perspective, or a clearer way to communicate insights.

 ---